Walking Rainbow Experiment

 We are at the end of our school year.
 It’s been a HARD year!
 So I thought we would do a fun and easy science experiment that would bring a little color to our lessons and get the kids engaged and doing some fun activities.
 I chose the Walking Rainbow challenge.

 I grabbed 6 mason jars, Set them up in a little circle.
 Added equal amounts of water to each one.
-Then the kids added red to the first one, skipped one, yellow, skip, blue, skip.
+Then the kids added red to the first one, left one empty cup, yellow, skip, blue, skip.
 We talked about what colours were in the rainbow and learned the ROY G BIV (Red, Orange, Yellow, Green, Blue, Indigo, Violet) trick for remembering them.

 Then we carefully folded up our paper towels, and placed them in our jars and waited for the magic to happen!